Massanutten Mountain Trails 100 Mile Run

 The system is a two step process.
 You fill out the application, we have a lottery and, if you "win," you come back to the Web site to pay the entry fee.
 If you "lose" the lottery, you can join the wait list.
 Please at least skim this page before you start the entry process.

-Those seeking entry will apply on-line during the period December 1 - December 7.
-On December 10, we will pick the lottery “winners” and prioritize the list of lottery "losers" who are eligible to join the wait list.
+Those seeking entry will apply on-line during the initial application period set out in the schedule at right.
+We will then pick the lottery “winners” and prioritize the list of lottery "losers" who are eligible to join the wait list.

 Wait List Priorities: The initial field will be selected randomly.
 Each qualified runner has an equal chance of being in the initial starting field.
 We will, however, order the wait list using priorities.
 Given our experience with movement off the wait list, we expect that those with higher priorities will have a good chance of making it into the starting field.

 Here are the priorities from highest to lowest.
 Within priotity groups, ranking is by the random number that is assigned in the entry process.
 Within the priority groups based on number of finishes, runners are sorted first by number of finishes, then by lottery number.
 So all five time finishers would be ahead of all four time finishers.

 - Applicants who, on three prior occasions in the last five years, served as pre-committed volunteers at the MMT and who were not in the starting field of the 2014 MMT.

 - Prior overall winners of the men's or women's division of the MMT and prior race directors of the MMT